|Learn how to build mentoring relationships with youth.|

 - Sit in a helping position - If you sit across from a person with a table in between, you may put yourself in an "oppositional" stance.
 Sit at an angle and lean slightly towards (but don't crowd out!) your protégé.

 As we mentioned earlier in the section, empathy means understanding how the other person feels without being judgmental.
 Empathy is often confused with sympathy, which means feeling sorry for or feeling pity for someone who's in a worse situation than you are.
-Your protégé doesn't want to be pitied, but he does want to feel like you understand.
+Your protégé doesn't want to be pitied, but they do want to feel like you understand.

 - Concentrate on what the adolescent says